ahopkins94/JavaScript-Notes-App/README.md

-# JavaScript Testing Framework
+# Notes App

+* A notes app.
-* A simple testing framework for JavaScript, created for Makers Academy.
+* As part of this app, we created a simple testing framework for JavaScript, modelled on Jasmine.